Click to Skip Ahead

 Will My Dog Be Quarantined When They Reach the US?

-Some dogs may be quarantined when they arrive in the US.
-For example, dogs from high-risk countries who have been exposed to a zoonotic disease will be quarantined at a CDC-registered animal care facility.
+Importation of pets may be subject to quarantine.
+For example, dogs may be quarantined when they arrive in the US from high-risk rabies countries without a valid rabies antibody titer.
+The quarantine would happen at a CDC-registered animal care facility.

 The length of days your dog is quarantined will depend on the disease.
 Dogs may be quarantined for several days to several weeks.
 In cases where your dog doesn’t have a valid rabies serology titer report, they can be subject to a 28-day quarantine.